justnewbee/kcuf/web/docs/tutor/2-tutorial-basics/3-create-a-blog-post.md

 ---
-sidebar_position: 3
+title: Create a Blog Post
 ---

-# Create a Blog Post

 Docusaurus creates a **page for each blog post**, but also a **blog index page**, a **tag system**, an **RSS** feed...